 Part of the ancient forest estate was sold to Charles G. Beauclark in 1801, and it was he who built a house known as St Leonard's Lodge.
 The Beauclark family began to create the first gardens here.

-The gardens are set in a steep-sided valley containing a series of 7 man-made ponds.
-Some of the ponds were created to provide power for nearby iron works.
+The gardens are set in a steep-sided valley containing a series of seven man-made lakes.
+Some of the lakes were created to provide power for nearby ironworks.

-One rare feature at Leonardslee is a colony of wallabies which wander freely in the gardens.
-One of the last additions to the Victorian gardens was a roch garden near the house, established in 1890.
-At the same time a series of caves were built for mouflon, or wild sheep, but they are now used by the wallabies.
+A rare feature at Leonardslee is a colony of wallabies which wander freely in the gardens.
+One of the final additions to the Victorian gardens was a rock garden near the house, established in 1890.
+At the same time, a series of caves were built for mouflon, or wild sheep, but they are now used by the wallabies.

 About Leonardslee Gardens